 The inital aim of this post was to reflect on my time in Japan (which was no less exciting as the previous time), but I guess it ended up sounding a little more melodramatic than intended.

 Weather induced moodiness aside, I really did enjoy my time in Tokyo and Minami-Aizu.
 The feeling was, in a way, different than I had expected.
 As I had been to some of the places before, it felt like I was going home and seeing the people from, say, a hometown I had not seen in years.
 There was this sense of familiarity when I walked down the streets of Shibuya, or when I took off my soiled shoes at the genkan of Cloud Camp in Minami-Aizu.
-The confidence I felt navigating the streets of Yoyogi or dining in Japanese restaurants.
+The confidence I felt navigating the streets of Yoyogi or dining in Japanese restaurants made me swell with a secret pride.
 But somehow I felt like I was the only one feeling this sense of home (out of the other participants), and rightly so since I was the only returnee.
 It would've been amazing if I met up with everyone from Experience Japan 2015, but perhaps, that day will come soon in the future.